pubnub/contiki/README.md

    be somewhat clumsy.
 Of course, this can be done in an already existing Contiki OS process of yours.

-1. Obtan a Pubnub "context" from the library.
+1. Obtain a Pubnub "context" from the library.
 It is an opaque pointer.
    *Note*: you can't create contexts on your own.
 "All Pubnub contexz are belong to us." :)